widelands/widelands/doc/sphinx/source/add-ons.rst

 * ``description``: The long description
 * ``author``: The add-on’s author(s) name(s)
 * ``version``: The add-on’s version number
-* ``category``: One of "tribes", "world", "script", "maps", "campaign", "win_condition", "starting_condition", "theme"
+* ``category``: One of "tribes", "world", "script", "maps", "map_generator", "campaign", "win_condition", "starting_condition", "theme"
 * ``requires``: A comma-separated list of the filenames of add-ons required by this add-on.
 * ``min_wl_version`` *Optional*: The oldest Widelands version required by this add-on.
 * ``max_wl_version`` *Optional*: The newest Widelands version supported by this add-on.